SN 2020bqj: a Type Ibn supernova with a long lasting peak plateau: Photometric analysis

 \subsection{Plateau phase and decline}

-After reaching peak, the lightcurve of SN\,2020bqj enters a plateau phase in $g$-, $r$- and $i$-band that lasts for 40 days at an $r$-band absolute magnitude ranging between $-19.1$ and $-19.3$.
-The plateau phase is followed by a secondary peak, after which the lightcurve declines linearly for > 90 days with a rate of $\sim$0.04 mag day$^{-1}$.
+After the initial rise, the lightcurve of SN\,2020bqj enters a plateau phase in $g$-, $r$- and $i$-band that lasts for 40 days at an $r$-band absolute magnitude ranging between $-19.1$ and $-19.3$.
+The plateau phase is followed by a linear decline lasting > 90 days with a rate of $\sim$0.04 mag day$^{-1}$.
 Such a post-peak evolution is in contrast with what is commonly observed in SNe Ibn, where a quick rise to peak is followed by a fast decline at a rate of $\sim$0.1 mag day$^{-1}$ \citep{hosseinzadeh2017}.